dev7060/Hacktoberfest-It/README.md

 # Hacktoberfest-It
 ## Contribution and Other notes:
 - Commit the code in 'src' folder.
-- Mention your name, contribution, github handle plus other links in Contributors.md.
+- Mention your name, github handle plus other links in Contributors.md.
 - Code can be in any language of your choice.
 - Code should be written by you.
 - Mention what the code does in the begginning of the file (in form of comments) or in the commit message.